SimpleBoilerplates/SwiftUI-Cheat-Sheet/README.md

 PresentationButton(Text("Tap"), destination: HeroView())
 ```

-# Work with UIKIT
+# Work with UIKit

 ### Navigate to ViewController

->  It's possible to work with UIKIT component from SwiftUI or call SwiftUI view as View Controller from UIKIT.
+>  It's possible to work with UIKit components from SwiftUI or call SwiftUI views as View Controllers from UIKit.

-Let's say you have a View Controller named as SuperVillainViewController and want to call from SwiftUI view, to do that ViewController need to implement UIViewControllerRepresentable
+Let's say you have a View Controller named SuperVillainViewController and want to call it from a SwiftUI view, to do that ViewController needs to implement UIViewControllerRepresentable:

 ``` swift
 struct SuperVillainViewController: UIViewControllerRepresentable {